Peakboard/peakboard-templates.github.io/_templates/Script-Auto-Scroll-List/en.md

 ---
 layout: article
-title: script example for automatic scrolling of a list using a dataflow
+title: Script example for automatic scrolling through a list using a dataflow
 description:
   - This template shows a script example which is intended to filter a data source using a dataflow.
 Every 5 seconds it will be executed.
 As soon as all entries have been displayed, the list starts from the beginning.
 lang: en